Tracing the bottom electroweak dipole operators at future lepton colliders: Introduction

 We also note that the bottom forward-backward asymmetry ($\Afb{b}$) measurement at LEP exhibits a $2.5\sigma$ deviation from the SM prediction~\cite{ALEPH:2005ab}.
 Many studies have been carried out on the possible new physics explanations and future experimental tests of them (see {\it e.g.} Refs.~\cite{Choudhury:2001hs, He:2003qv, DaRold:2010as, Gori:2015nqa,Liu:2017xmc,Yan:2021veo,Yan:2021htf,Breso-Pla:2021qoe,Chai:2022ued,Dong:2022ayy,Yan:2023ccj,Bishara:2023qhe}).
-We find that a non-zero bottom dipole interaction also provides a possible explanation of the $\Afb{b}$ discrepancy.
+A non-zero bottom dipole interaction would also modify the SM prediction for $\Afb{b}$.
 In particular, the dipole-squared contribution tends to reduce the asymmetry which is in the direction that the LEP measurement prefers.
-Both the LEP $\Afb{b}$ discrepancy and the bottom dipole explanation can be thoroughly tested at a future lepton collider.
+However, we find that a large coefficient ($|\kappa_{bZ}|\sim 0.001$, defined in \autoref{eq:La}) is needed for a good fit with the LEP measurement.
+Assuming dipole interactions are generated at the one-loop level, this would require the new physics scale to be very low, likely out of the perturbative SMEFT regime.

-The rest of this paper is organized as follows: In \autoref{sec:theory}, we introduce the SMEFT framework as well as the effective couplings for our analysis.
+The rest of this paper is organized as follows.
+In \autoref{sec:theory}, we introduce the SMEFT framework as well as the effective couplings for our analysis.
 The details of the analysis are described in \autoref{sec:ana}.
-Our results in terms of the global fit with four effective couplings are presented in \autoref{sec:results}, including the preferred regions in the parameter space and the numerical values of the one-sigma bounds and correlations.
-In \autoref{sec:afb}, we study the impacts of dipole operators on the LEP $\Afb{b}$ discrepancy.
+Our results in terms of the global fit with four effective couplings are presented in \autoref{sec:results}, including the preferred regions in the parameter space and the numerical values of the 1-sigma bounds and correlations.
 Finally, we summarize our work in \autoref{sec:summary}.
 In Appendix~\ref{app:dim6}, we provide the results in terms of the dim-6 Wilson coefficients.
+In Appendix~\ref{app:runningmass}, we provide additional results which use a different bottom mass value (with the renormalization scale $\mu=m_Z$ instead of $\mu=m_b$).